samer--/switex/README.md

 and latex.pl should be available as Prolog modules.

 The shell script in bin/switex should be copied or linked to somewhere on your PATH.
+Note that this needs to use Gnu bash - the current version points to /opt/local/bin/bash since I am using MacPorts to manage Gnu software on my Mac.
+You will probably need to edit the script, at least until I sort out a better system.

 The TeX file tex/switex.sty should be copied or linked to somewhere in your TeX tree.

 ## Testing

+Go into the test directory and run the switex command against test.tex:

+	$ switex test.tex

+This should produce ``test.pdf``.